opcaic/docs/intro/adding-new-game-modules.rst

 Using the custom configuration
 ------------------------------

-The custom data will be provided by the game module in the additional files directory (first argument to the entry point) in a ``config.json`` file.
+The custom configuration will be provided by the game module as ``config.json`` file inside the additional files directory, which is the first argument to all entry points.

 Security and sandboxing
 =======================

-The OPCAIC platform does not provide any sandboxing of the code provided by users on its own.
+The OPCAIC platform **does not** provide any sandboxing of the code provided by users on its own.
 The reason for this is that it would be very hard to find a solution that would fit all possible scenarios (launching a process per user solution vs. loading the solution as a .dll from a single process).
 However, the game module implementation may provide further security by launching the game and individual submissions in a sandboxed environment.